LandonTClipp/LandonTClipp.github.io/docs/blog/posts/analyzing-go-heap-escapes.md

 // ...
 ```

-What's going on here? `fmt.Print`'s argument is a [variadic string](https://pkg.go.dev/fmt#Print) which basically means we're passing `#!go []string{"foobar"}`, where the string `"foobar"` is the object that we've already shown was allocated to the heap (but this fact is irrelevant to the question of why the slice itself escaped to the heap).
-We're not returning the address of that object like in our first example, so why is it getting allocated?
-Do all slices escape to the heap?
-Let's try with our own simple `print` implementation:
+What's going on here? `fmt.Print`'s argument is a [variadic argument of type `any`](https://pkg.go.dev/fmt#Print) which basically means we're passing `#!go []any{"foobar"}`, where the string `"foobar"` is the object that we've already shown was allocated to the heap (but this fact is irrelevant to the question of why the slice itself escaped to the heap). `any` is just an alias for `inteface{}` so we're passing a slice of interfaces.
+Why is this a problem?
+Let's try with our own simple `print` implementation that instead uses `...string`:

 ```go linenums="1"
 package main